How to Reduce Bias in the Hiring Process: 12 Strategies

 This bias can result in an unfair evaluation of candidates, often based on personal preconceived notions rather than objective qualifications or performance.

-Gender bias occurs when a hiring manager favors one gender over another, often favoring male candidates for certain positions or roles, especially in male-dominated fields.
+Gender bias occurs when a hiring manager favors one gender over another.
 Gender bias can manifest through subtle or overt actions, such as assuming that women are less suited for leadership positions or technical roles or perceiving men as more competent in specific areas.

-Ferretly’s AI-driven screening solutions reduce hiring bias by evaluating candidates based on objective data.
-By using Social Media analysts, Ferretly helps ensure that only relevant, job-related information is considered in hiring decisions.
+Ferretly's AI-driven screening solutions reduce hiring bias by evaluating candidates based on objective data.
+By also using human social media analysts to verify reports, Ferretly helps ensure that only relevant, job-related information is considered in hiring decisions.

 Also, it can help organizations avoid disciplinary action related to hiring mistakes.
-Request a Demo here to learn more about how Ferretly can assist your organization in reducing bias.
+Click here to learn more about how Ferretly can assist your organization in reducing bias.

 Blind recruitment is a strategy where identifying details like names and photos are removed to ensure a focus on skills and experience.